cwendorf/EASI/C-ITNSExamples/Holzel/README.md

 ### Overview of this Example

-The **Holzel** documents and files analyze and example of a two-factor mixed design, one between-subjects and one within-subjects factor (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
+The **Holzel** files analyze and example of a two-factor mixed design, one between-subjects and one within-subjects factor (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
 15).
 These analyses include the following:

 - Analyses of Multiple Groups (equivalent to one-sample analyses of each level of the design)
 - Analyses of Marginal Means (equivalent to one-sample analyses of the marginal means)